 Advocating for community college students is a major part of serving on the Associated Students of Moorpark College (ASMC) Board of Directors.
 Students serving on the Board of Directors represent Moorpark College students on campus, within the Ventura County Community College District (VCCCD), and at the state and national levels.
-Click here to read about the ASMC's stance on SB-100, which will set a clean energy standard of 50% by 2026, 60% by 2030 and 100% by 2045.

 Local (College and District-Level) Advocacy

 Moorpark College has monthly committee meetings to discuss different aspects of Moorpark College.
 These committees include faculty, staff, and members of the college administration.
 Members of the ASMC Board of Directors also serve on a minimum of five participatory committees throughout the year as student representatives.
 These minimum service opportunities include positions on the following Committees:

 Board members also serve on other committees on campus including the Student Services Council, Multicultural Day Committee, and the Year Of Committee.

 There are 112 community colleges in California serving over 2.7 million students.
 The California Community College Student Affairs Association and Student Senate for California Community Colleges are the two organizations which exist specifically to serve community college students.